sikorka/raft/README.md

 WHY
 ---
-These are tests for Ryanair interview.
+Playing Ryanair site.
 They are functional and run locally.

 GET